What is collaborative tech discovery?

 |Managing information||Using information|

-Helping you automate the boring stuff is the central idea behind ‘using information’.
+Helping you automate the boring stuff is the central idea behind collaborative tech discovery in Mergeflow.

-The software, not you, collects and aligns the findings across your team
+The software, not you, collects and labels the findings across your team

-The combinatorics of manually collecting and aligning your findings, every week, are brutal.
+The combinatorics of manually collecting and labeling your findings, every week, are brutal.
 Just consider the large number of new findings every week that I showed you above.
-Also, ‘collecting and aligning’ is really quite boring.
+Also, ‘collecting and labeling’ is really quite boring.
 Plus, this is not where you and your team can really shine, and put your hard-won and valuable expertise to good use.
-So let the software do this, and spend your time on high-value activities instead, such as deciding what your company should do next, based on your findings.
+So let the software do this, and spend your time on high-value activities instead, such as deciding what you should do with your findings.

 Use your team’s distributed expertise, without the pains of coordination